HankunYu/discord_bot/README.md

 # discord_bot

- a discord bot for movie pilot
+A simple discord bot built with discord.py.

- WIP
+Use ChatGPT to generate text based on user input.